Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Scarlett 3rd Generation and Clarett Range.

 For more information on Clock Source and Sample Rate: Click Here

-Following down on the left side of the software the third bubble down will show your Monitor Controls, this is applicable to the Scarlett 18i20 along with the Clarett and Red range.
-This section establishes what line output range the digital monitor encoder will control.
-In most programs, Output 1 – 2 are typically the main outputs.
+Following down on the left side of the software the third bubble down will show your Monitor Controls.
+This section establishes what line output range the Main Monitor encoder will control.
+In most programs, Outputs 1 & 2 are typically the main outputs.
 For surround-sound monitoring, you would want all outputs on the same encoder as shown below:

 For more information on Focusrite Control iOS: Click Here

-Hardware Input: Meaning only the selected inputs on the interface will be routed to the outputs, and the computer source will be un-routed.
+2. Hardware Input - Only the selected inputs on the interface will be routed to the outputs.

-Custom Mix: Meaning a user defined combination of hardware inputs and software outputs routed.
+3. Custom Mix - A user-defined combination of hardware inputs and software outputs routed.